mhorpheus/test/DFIR-Hotline.md

 		- IRIS cannot control who attends client bridges – other security vendors may join the call and may not be announced.
 		- It is challenging to conduct an efficient and thorough triage call if IRIS is not in control of the bridge.

-Triage/Scoping call details are documented separately [here](https://github.ibm.com/IRIS-NA/DFIR-wiki/wiki/DFIR-Triage-Scoping).
 On-call person should also keep in mind, that even if incident was classified to be handed over to other geography, IRIS is obliged to meet SLA for Triage call.
 This means, that current on-call person is still responsible to organize Triage call, before incident is handed over.

+If needed, a dedicated Slack channel `ir-triage-scoping-ic` can be used for communicating with the broader team about new IR engagements and should be used for Triage/Scoping call preparations.
+Further details on how to use this Slack channel and other topics related to Triage/Scoping call are documented separately [here](https://github.ibm.com/IRIS-NA/DFIR-wiki/wiki/DFIR-Triage-Scoping).

 ### Logging Hotline Call
 Following fields must be populated while logging Hotline Initial Call: